dosreislab/simclock/README.md

 Prepare a timetree and use the `relaxed.tree` function to generate a phylogeny with branch lengths in substitutions per site under the desired clock model.
-The package implments the geometric Brownian motion (a.k.a correlated rates) and independent log-normal rates models from Rannala and Yang (2007).
+The package implements the geometric Brownian motion (a.k.a correlated rates) and independent log-normal rates models from Rannala and Yang (2007).

 The tree in substitutions per site can then be used with other software